confluentinc/cp-docker-images/docs/configuration.rst

 ``ZOOKEEPER_CLIENT_PORT``

   This field is always required.
-Tells Zookeeper where to listen for connections by clients such as Kafka.
+Tells ZooKeeper where to listen for connections by clients such as Kafka.

-``ZOOKEEPER_TICK_TIME``

-  This field is always required.
-The length of a single tick, which is the basic time unit used by ZooKeeper, as measured in milliseconds.
-It is used to regulate heartbeats, and timeouts.
-For example, the minimum session timeout will be two ticks.

-``ZOOKEEPER_SYNC_LIMIT``

-  Only required when running in clustered mode.
-Amount of time, in ticks (see ``ZOOKEEPER_TICK_TIME``), to allow followers to sync with ZooKeeper.
-If followers fall too far behind a leader, they will be dropped.

-``ZOOKEEPER_INIT_LIMIT``

-  Only required when running in clustered mode.
-Amount of time, in ticks (see ``ZOOKEEPER_TICK_TIME``), to allow followers to connect and sync to a leader.
-Increased this value as needed, if the amount of data managed by ZooKeeper is large.

 ``ZOOKEEPER_SERVER_ID``